 LNDN LITR 3312

-This course places students at the heart of the experience of theatre.
-Topics include the qualities, conditions, and boundaries of drama; audience engagement; philosophical issues raised by the theatrical experience; the origins of theatre; the changing roles of performers and spectators over time; and the theater's prospects in the 21st century.
+This course will place students at the heart of the experience of theater.
+Students will engage with the key ideas underpinning the creation of theatricality, and attend a range of different performances and tours of specific theater spaces.
+They will explore such topics as the qualities, conditions, and boundaries of drama, audience engagement, philosophical issues raised by the theatrical experience, the origins of theater, the changing roles of performers and spectators over time, and the theater's prospects in the 21st century.
 Students will pay $70 for this course upon arrival in London, which pays for theater tickets.

 LNDN THTR 3310

 This course will chart the representation of the occult in the city from the Early Modern period to the present day.
-Focusing particularly on the performance and presentation of occult and magical phenomena and its reception by the general public and social elites during specific time periods, the course will offer students the opportunity to understand why magic has fascinated us and continues to do so.
+Students will focus particularly on the performance and presentation of the occult and magical phenomena and its reception by the general public and social elites during specific time periods; develop an understanding of why magic has long been a subject of fascination; visit sites such as the Society for Psychical Research or the British Magic Circle; and attend a live performance of the magical or ghostly in London.
 Students will pay $40 for this course upon arrival in London, which pays for theater tickets.

 LNDN THTR 3314